mrolafsson/javaHTML/README.markdown

 # javaHTML
-javaHTML is a Java library for efficiently writing valid HTML using a fluid API.
+javaHTML is a Java library for efficiently writing valid HTML using a fluent API.
 It's more readable and less error prone than string concatenation (or manually writing to stream).

 > Supports fully inline [**iteration**](#iteration), [**code execution**](#custom-code), [**conditional expressions**](#conditionals), and reusable [**components**](#components).